easypropertylistings/Easy-Property-Listings/README.md

 = 3.5.22 April 11.
 2026 =

 -   Tweak: Added support for Yes, No syntax values.
+-   Normalise yes/no meta values to lowercase for case-insensitive REAXML feed compatibility.

 = 3.5.21 March 4.
 2026 =